Sonar to help slow Bangladesh erosion in Ganges delta

 Monthly sonar surveys would let experts see if the bags, weighing up to about 250 kg (550 lbs), were shifting in waters that are too muddy and fast-flowing for divers.
 The erosion early warning system would allow damaged bags to be replaced.

-"This will save a lot of money on repair work," Jan Bron, project manager at Dutch engineering consultancy Royal HaskoningDHV, told Reuters.
+"This will save a lot of money on repair work," Jan Bron, project manager at Dutch engineering consultancy Royal HaskoningDNV, told Reuters.

 If it works, the project will expand to other areas of Bangladesh, which is among the nations most vulnerable to climate change.
 It could also be applied to other low-lying countries.